lmiller1990/firestore-vue-chat/BLOGPOST.md

 `db.collection('users')` is part of the Firestore API.
 It returns a reference to the collection in the Firestore database.
 If it does not exist, it is created (or will be when you insert a document into it).
 Read more here: [https://firebase.google.com/docs/firestore/data-model](https://firebase.google.com/docs/firestore/data-model).

 Firestore provides a `set()` method to add new data.
 You must provide a unique identifier.
 In this case, I'm using what would usually be known a username - `mr_a`, `mr_b` and so on.
 Even if a user was the change their `firstName` or `lastName`, the unique identified would remain the same.
 In the above snippet, I also set `currentUser` in the state.
 This will be used later to set a `sender` field when when sending messages.

-That's it!
 Easy.

+## Conversations Seed Data

 Let's see a bit more of the Firestore API by creating some seed data in `conversations.js`.

 ```js
 import Vue from 'vue'